82. Why infrastructure is a bright spot for income and green energy

 A downside of fewer products being bought is companies’ revenues falling.
 This can lead to higher rates of unemployment as businesses are forced to cut costs.
 The subsequent continued downturn in spending is known as a “deflationary spiral”.

 Stagflation occurs when there is no economic growth and unemployment is rising, but there is still inflation in the system.
 In other words, your wages would be falling, but the price of goods would keep rising.
-Of course, this is not an ideal environment for anybody!
+It’s not an ideal environment for anybody!
 Stagflation tends to be the result of ‘bad’ or ‘cost-push’ inflation.

 The idea is that as economic growth improves, demand for goods increases, companies make more products, and more staff get hired.
 Another positive of this backdrop is that it should lead to higher wages as companies continue to thrive.